-Travelers are inches away from going over the top of a huge waterfall, plunging down a 354 ft (108m) drop.
-This is Victoria Falls on the Zambia - Zimbabwe border where 38,430 cubic feet of water per second drop into an abyss.
-But there's one spot where the surging water doesn't reach, and if you know where to tread and where not to swim you can stare death in the face.
+When you go swimming at the Devil's Pool, you are literally inches away from going over the top of a huge waterfall, plunging down a 354ft (108m) drop.
+This is Victoria Falls on the Zambia–Zimbabwe border, where 38,430 cubic feet of water per second drops into the abyss.
+But there's one spot where the surging water doesn't reach, and if you know where to tread and where not to swim, you can stare death in the face.

 That one spot is called The Devil's Pool.

-Traditionally the Zimbabwean side of the falls has been the most popular.
-It's a short walk to the falls national park from the town and the best views are from this side.
+Traditionally, the Zimbabwean side of the falls has been the most popular place to go.
+It's a short walk to Victoria Falls National Park from the town, and the best views are from this side.

-However, Zimbabwe's tumultuous economic state over the years has resulted in travelers favouring the Zambian side.
+However, Zimbabwe's tumultuous economic situation has resulted in travelers favoring the Zambian side.
 It's famously reported that by 2006, hotel occupancy on the Zimbabwean side was down to 30%; while the Zambian side was at full capacity and there was rapid development of more accommodation.

-But since 2011 travelers have started coming back to Zimbabwe, mostly because the cheaper hotels and lower park fees offer better value for money.
+But since 2011 travelers have started coming back to Zimbabwe, mostly due to cheaper accommodation and lower park fees that offer better value for money.

-Victoria Falls has suffered some of the same food and fuel shortages experienced throughout Zimbabwe, but the situation is much improved.
-Local hoteliers promise you'll find most things you need in Victoria Falls, just don't expect much choice.
+Victoria Falls has suffered some of the same food and fuel shortages experienced throughout Zimbabwe, but the situation is improving.
+Local hotel owners promise you'll find most things you need in Victoria Falls, just don't expect much choice.

-The local businesses have worked hard at restoring harmony and making sure the town remains safe for visitors.
-There are tourist police and they can be identified by their yellow vests.
+The local businesses have worked hard at restoring harmony and making sure the town remains safe for travelers.
+There are tourist police patrolling the area, and they can be identified by their yellow vests.
 You'll see them everywhere around the town and at the falls.

 Most hotels have security guards too, which can be handy because the local touts are very persistent.
 The police and the guards usually keep them at bay.

-As more travelers have returned to the falls, so has the nightlife vibe.
-There are breweries, restaurants and other venues to have a good time at.
+As more travelers have returned to the falls, so has the nightlife.
+There are breweries, restaurants and other venues to check out at night.

-If you do need to get around at night, make sure you have someone with you or better still take a taxi.
-Not necessary because of people but any animals which may be out and about.
+If you do need to get around at night, make sure you have someone with you, and take taxis to avoid walking in the dark.
+Not necessarily to avoid people, but to avoid any animals which may be out and about.

-It's also not advised that you take the path down to the falls at night to avoid any unfortunate meetings with the local wildlife.
+It's also not safe to walk the path down to the falls at night, just in case you encountered any wildlife in the dark.